Stephen Miller slams 'Fire and Fury' as 'grotesque work of fiction'

 NBC News has not confirmed much of the book.
 Wolff has been accused in the past of suspect reporting, most notably in his 1998 book "Burn Rate."

-Wolff defended his work on Friday, insisting he spoke with Trump on the record and called the president "a man who has less credibility than, perhaps, anyone who has ever walked on earth."
+Wolff defended his work on Friday, insisting that he spoke with Trump on the record and called the president "a man who has less credibility than, perhaps, anyone who has ever walked on Earth."

-"I will tell you the one description that everyone gave, everyone has in common: They all say he is like a child," Wolff said in an exclusive interview on NBC's "Today."
-"And what they mean by that is, he has a need for immediate gratification.
+"I will tell you the one description that everyone gave, everyone has in common: They all say he is like a child," Wolff said in an interview on NBC's "Today."
+"And what they mean by that is he has a need for immediate gratification.
 It is all about him."

 Wolff added that "100 percent of the people around" Trump, "senior advisers, family members, every single one of them, questions his intelligence and fitness for office."